Skip to content

 • Typical limit: 400–1000 ppm (parts per million) is considered acceptable.

-2. Volatile Organic Compounds (VOC):
+2. Volatile organic compounds (VOC):

 • Chemical substances released from paints, cleaning products, furniture, or electronic equipment.